Kuwait Job Interview Tips

 If no one is available to introduce you, shake each person's hand and introduce yourself.
 There are several styles of greetings in use, it is best to wait for your counterpart to initiate the greeting.
 Men shake hands with other men.
 Some men will shake women's hands; however, it is advisable to wait for a woman to offer her hand.
 A more traditional greeting between men involves grasping each other’s right hand, placing the left hand on the other’s right shoulder and exchanging kisses on each cheek.

 Kuwaitis take time during the greeting process to chat about their health, family, mutual friends and acquaintances, and other general matters of interest like sports.
 However, do not chat about women or inquire about the health of a wife or daughter.
 Avoid talking about Israel.

 Meetings may be interrupted if they interfere with prayer times

 Do not sit until invited.
 Look less serious and more cheerful.
 Sustain a relaxed manner, maintain eye contact while talking with someone and restrict the use of gestures.
 Sit forward and do not slouch or lay back in the chair during the interview.
 When sitting do not cross your legs, showing the bottom of your shoe or foot is offensive.
 Keep your hands still and avoid fidgeting.

 Get the names (in English) of those you will meet or/and speak to.
-Before meeting, learn their full names and how address them in person.
+Before the meeting, learn their full names and how to address them in person.
 Titles are important.
 Use professional, academic or political titles or Mr., Mrs., Miss with the last name when addressing someone.

 Talk clearly, slowly and with simple sentence structures, effectively demonstrating your knowledge of the industry and/or the company.
 Do not interrupt the interviewer and criticize former employers.